swoops/jsanic/README.md

 (Firefox, Java, Chrome).
 It took a long time and there were still many lines that were thousands of characters long.

-I want something better and I want to learn about compilers anyways.
+I want something better and I want to learn about compilers anyway.
 May as well write my own parser.

 # goal

 Once something is used, it is freed.
-The scanner (`cache.c`) will only read from the file once, and won't store any more of the file in memory then is necessary.
+The scanner (`cache.c`) will only read from the file once, and won't store any more of the file in memory than is necessary.
 The lexer (`tokenizer.c`) will build a thread safe double linked list of tokens.
 A separate thread can then pop from the tokens as they become available.

-Once a token is put in the token is freed.
-Once a branch is beautified, it is freed.
+Eventually I want to create something of an AST so that I can replace minified variables with unique, memorable nouns according to scope.